-The ninth International Acropolis Rally - over a 2,700-kilometre hard course through northern and central Greece - ended May 23.
+Background: The ninth International Acropolis Rally - over a 2,700-kilometre hard course through northern and central Greece - ended May 23.
 Eighty-three cars from 12 countries had been on the road for two days.

 Only 43 cars completed the course, and took part in the circuit race at Tatoi and the climbing race at Mount Parnis, near Athens.
 The awards to winning competitors were presented by Mr. C. Tsatsos, Minister to the Greek Prime Minister, on the Hill of Philopappus (appropriately facing the Acropolis itself) in Athens.